-My method consists of five steps:
+My method consists of four steps:

-- 1. Estimate δ{jt} for existing brands and markets with standard methods. - 2.
+- 1. Estimate $\delta{jt}$ for existing brands and markets with standard methods. - 2.
 Collect text descriptions of existing brands and markets. - 3.
-Generate predictions for δ{jt} for existing brands and markets using an LLM (e.g. ask ChatGPT to make a guess this might do poorly). - 4.
-Update the LLM with the "correct" δ{jt} 's from Step 1. - 5.
-Use the tuned LLM to predict δ{jt} out of sample on new brands or markets.
+Fine-tune LLM to predict the $\delta{jt}$ 's from Step 1 given text from Step 2. - 4.
+Use the tuned LLM to predict $\delta{jt}$ out of sample on new brands or markets.

-The important part is Step 4.
+The important part is Step 3.
 I then compare my method against several natural benchmarks: demand models based on observable attributes (i.e. not using text), using a generalpurpose LLM without any fine-tuning, and existing machine learning methods for quantifying text based on text embeddings.
-On existing brands, I find that text data improves predictions of δ{jt} compared to not using text data (mse in split-sample).
+On existing brands, I find that text data improves predictions of $\delta{jt}$ compared to not using text data, achieving a 33% reduction in mean squared error.
 Both standard machine learning methods using text embeddings and my method using a tuned LLM perform well.
+On previously unseen brands, text data is again helpful, but my method yields much more informative predictions than machine learning models based on embeddings.
+When comparing actual and predicted values of $\delta{jt}$ , models based on embeddings return predictions that have zero or negative correlation with the actual values.
+This is because the observed data lacks the variation required to learn how consumers value newly varying dimensions of the embedding.
+In contrast, leveraging a pretrained language model as a prior and then fine-tuning yields predictions with a correlation of 0.34.
+The Spearman correlation shows the same pattern, which indicates the usefulness of the fine-tuned model in ranking which markets will like the previously unseen brands the most.
+Accuracy in ranking which markets prefer the new brand the most offers a systematic way to select markets to expand into (see e.g. Bronnenberg and Mela (2004)).
+I also show how to leverage the structural model to solve for the optimal price.
+The pricing calculation combines predictions from the tuned LLM with causal estimates of price effects from instrumental variable methods, further illustrating how existing economic methods can be enhanced by technical innovations in AI.

-On previously unseen brands, text data is again helpful, but my method yields much more informative predictions than ML on the embeddings.
-When comparing actual and predicted values of δ{jt} , my method's correlation is 3.7x larger and mutual information is 17x larger.
-This raises the question of why the tuned LLM works well.
-I first investigate empirically by modifying various components of the LLM and measuring the change in prediction error.
-I focus on two parts of the LLM: its ability to extract useful features from the text and its subjective prior on the mapping from the features to the outcome (like δ{jt}).
+Next, I investigate why the tuned LLM predicts well on previously unseen brands.
+I first empirically measure how modifying various components of the LLM affects prediction accuracy.
+I focus on two parts of the LLM: its ability to extract useful features from the text and its subjective prior on the mapping from the features to the outcome (like $\delta{jt}$ ).
 I find that adapting the features and the outcome mapping from the values initialized at a pre-trained LLM improve performance, and doing both further improves performance.
 However, the manner in which the parameters of the LLM are adapted are critical.
-Naive adaptation of the LLM's parameters significantly harms performance.
+Updating the LLM's parameters using standard gradient descent methods significantly harms performance.
 I give a theoretical justification for why restricting the rank of the parameter updates avoids these issues and empirically confirm that it does.